zsparal/api-documentation/source/reference/v1/payments-api/create-payment.rst

    :widths: auto

    * - | ``issuer``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – An iDEAL issuer ID, for example ``ideal_INGBNL2A``.
+     - An iDEAL issuer ID, for example ``ideal_INGBNL2A``.
 The returned payment URL will deep-link into the specific banking website (ING Bank, in this example).
 The full list of issuers can be retrieved via the :ref:`Issuers API <v1/issuers-list>`.